Just want my favorite water bottle? Click here.

 It sets automatically to a good ratio where you have slightly alkaline water that has a lot of antioxidant potential and a form of hydrogen that also acts like an additional antioxidant that increases cell longevity in vivo.

-These flasks will set you back a $160 dollars on Amazon, but we also love this other much more affordable Contigo AUTOSEAL flask too.
+These flasks will set you back a $160 dollars on Amazon, but we also love this other much more affordable Contigo AUTOSEAL Chill Stainless Steel Water Bottle.
 It is easy to use, easy to clean, and has no BPA or other plasticizers.
 You can also find it on Amazon.